-This indicator comes on when the ignition key is turned to the "ACC" or "ON" position.
+This indicator comes on when the ignition key is turned to the "ON" position.
 It goes off after about 6 seconds.
-This means the front seat belt pretensioners are operating properly.
+This means the front outside seat belt pretensioners are operating properly.

-This warning light system monitors the airbag sensor assembly, front airbag sensors, side airbag sensors, inflators, front seat belt pretensioner assemblies, warning light, interconnecting wiring and power sources.
+This warning light system monitors the airbag sensor assembly, front airbag sensors, side airbag sensors, driver's seat position sensor, driver's seat belt buckle switch, front seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
 (For details, see "Service reminder indicators and warning buzzers" in Section 1-5.)

-The front seat belt pretensioner system mainly consists of the following components and their locations are shown in the illustration.
+The front outside seat belt pretensioner system mainly consists of the following components and their locations are shown in the illustration.